You ever wonder what’s your true ability like in darts? Is it average? A water proof indicator of your results and a great equaliser for all games!

 Maths part is easy, but the experience side isn’t.
 That takes tens of thousands recorded practice sessions with nominated and different level of players – but it also takes thousands of hours to practice.
-And both those boxes Mikko Laiho ticks like nobody in this planet, we dear to say.

 Therefore we are very proud of MICO-factor, the first ever measurable equal and honest indicator – other than 501’s average.